druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 If good metrics are not uniformly distributed, but found close to one another in a Gaussian distribution or any distribution which we can model, then Bayesian optimization can exploit the underlying pattern, and is likely to be more efficient than grid search or naive random search.

+[HyperOpt](http://hyperopt.github.io/hyperopt/) is a Bayesian optimization algorithm by [James Bergstra et al.](https://conference.scipy.org/proceedings/scipy2013/pdfs/bergstra_hyperopt.pdf).
+See this [excellent blog post by Subir Mansukhani](https://blog.dominodatalab.com/hyperopt-bayesian-hyperparameter-optimization/).

+[Optuna](https://optuna.org/) is a Bayesian optimization algorithm by [Takuya Akiba, et al.](https://arxiv.org/abs/1907.10902).
+See this [excellent blog post by Crissman Loomis](https://medium.com/optuna/using-optuna-to-optimize-xgboost-hyperparameters-63bfcdfd3407) from which the visualization is taken.

 ## 4. Early Stopping

 If, while evaluating a hyperparameter combination, the evaluation metric is not improving in training, or not improving fast enough to beat our best to date, we can discard a combination before fully training on it. *Early stopping* of unsuccessful training runs increases the speed and effectiveness of our search.